Skip to content

 Abe Eye Clinic — a clinic that explains itself.

-An ophthalmology clinic in Oita used the NaviLens Public Kit to label the restroom, the elevator and the light switches: their own patients —many with low vision— point their phone from across the room and the clinic announces itself out loud, in Japanese, English and other languages.
+An ophthalmology clinic in Oita used the NaviLens Public Kit to label the restroom, the elevator and the light switches: their own patients—many with low vision—point their phone from across the room and the clinic announces itself out loud, in Japanese, English and other languages.
 No construction, no technical install, replicable by any healthcare facility.

-§ Real voices — Education & Health
+§ In their own words — Education & Health

 What facilities running with NaviLens are saying.